-The “White Cay Cay” shells were also great for covering gaps.
+The “White Cay Cay” shells (found at the same online store) were also great for covering gaps.
 They are small, but not as small as the Dove shells.
-I had lots of those in the bag I found in Marshalls, but they also carry them at the online store where I purchased the dove shells.
+I had lots of those in the bag I found in Marshalls, but did ordered more online.

 I let my shells hang over the edge of the charger just a little in some places.
 I didn’t want the edge of the charger to show, plus I just liked how that looked.
 Remember, your chargers don’t need to be perfect.
 Your dinner guest won’t be scrutinizing them like we tend to do when we are actually making them.

 Here’s a side by side comparison.
 Once finished, my final cost should be around $18 for all 6 chargers, $27 if I order more Dove shells.
 They are a fair amount of work to make, or at least time-consuming, but totally worth it to save over $200.

 If you wish, you can spray the finished charger with a matte sealing spray available in hardware and craft stores.
 That will make clean up a bit easier if something drips on the charger during a summer dinner party.

 Imagine doing these with all white shells and touches of blue or aqua sea glass.
 Wouldn’t that be beautiful?
 So many possibilities!
 It will be a while before you see them in a table setting…got about 10-12 more hours of arranging and gluing ahead of me!
 But once they are done I’ll have ‘em forever, so it will be worth all the work.